eiffel-community/eiffel/eiffel-vocabulary/EiffelTestExecutionRecipeCollectionCreatedEvent.md

 ##### data.batches.recipes.constraints
 __Type:__ Object[]
 __Required:__ No
 __Description:__ Any constraints of the execution.
 The nature of such constraints is highly dependent on technology domain and test execution framework.
 Consequently, there are no pre-defined or required constraints.
 Instead, this property is a list of key-value pairs on the same format as [data.customData](../customization/custom-data.md).
-That being said, there are three questions that typically need to be answered: what is the item under test, in what kind of environment is it to be tested, and what are the test parameters?
+That being said, there are three questions that typically need to be answered: what is the implementation under test, in what kind of environment is it to be tested, and what are the test parameters?

 ###### data.batches.recipes.constraints.key
 __Type:__ String